ezpzlmnsqz1337/BigRobotArmUI/README.md

 - board: MKSGenL v2.1
 - drivers: TMC2208

-## Related projects
-https://github.com/ezpzlmnsqz1337/BigRobotArmServer - host this UI and connect to the MKS Gen L over USB (on raspberrypi) https://github.com/ezpzlmnsqz1337/BigRobotArmFirmware - firmware for the MKS Gen L

 ## Prerequisites
-This UI is designed to work with a python backend websocket server.
-Link: TBD
+This UI is designed to work with a python backend websocket server. https://github.com/ezpzlmnsqz1337/BigRobotArmServer - host this UI and connect to the MKS Gen L over USB (on raspberrypi) https://github.com/ezpzlmnsqz1337/BigRobotArmFirmware - firmware for the MKS Gen L

 ## Instalation